 The two largest teeth in your mouth–in terms of visible surface area–are your maxillary central incisors.
 They’re called incisors because their job is to incise (cut) food, and maxillary because that refers to the upper jaw, called the maxilla.

 These teeth have the important job of establishing most of the aesthetics of your smile.
-Because these are the teeth that show the most surface area, and they are the most front and center, they establish the color of your smile.
-If teeth whitening doesn’t work on either of these teeth, you will probably need to find an alternate solution.
+Since these are the teeth that show the most surface area and are the most front and center, they establish the color of your smile.
+If teeth whitening doesn’t work on either of these teeth, you will probably need to find an alternate solution such as porcelain veneers.

 The central incisors also establish the midline of your smile, hopefully lining up with the facial midline.
-The shape of these incisors also helps to establish the character of your smile.
-Square central incisors convey a strong, aggressive appearance, while rounding of the central incisors makes a more friendly appearance.
+The shape of these incisors helps to establish the character of your smile.
+Square central incisors convey a strong, aggressive appearance while rounding off the central incisors makes a more friendly appearance.
+So when it comes to rounded teeth vs square teeth, it’s more attractive to have rounded teeth.

 Maxillary Lateral Incisors

 These incisors are called lateral because they are off to the sides of your central incisors.
 These teeth help create the appearance of your smile through their relative proportions in comparison with the central incisors.
-The laterals should be narrower than the central, but not too much narrower.
-When the lateral incisors are shorter than the centrals, it conveys an attractive youthful appearance–with age, our teeth tend to wear down to the same height.
+The upper lateral incisors should be narrower than the central, but not too much narrower.
+When the lateral incisor teeth are shorter than the central incisors, it conveys an attractive youthful appearance–with age, our teeth tend to wear down to the same height.

 Unfortunately, after wisdom teeth, lateral incisors are the teeth that are most likely to be congenitally absent.